ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 The official Risk Storming guide suggests documenting the outcomes of the session using a mind-map or formalising it into a high level test plan.
 As with the Nightmare Headline format, be prepared for additional actions for the team to own and for the reactions of your stakeholders.

 Beware of the temptation to turn the outcomes of your Risk Storming session into global 'one size fits all' testing approach which can be applied to every team and system in your organisation.
-Remember that the context of each team, it's people, day-to-day work and goals are key to successful testing.
+Remember that the context of each team, its people, day-to-day work and goals are key to successful testing.

 ## Other Considerations